Varunkumar-HN/SolidWorks-Macros/README.md

 Toplevel_Bom.swp generates a Top-Level Only BOM on the active sheet.
 It filters out subcomponents, listing only top-level items using a specified BOM formatting template.

 Auto_View.swp automates the insertion of standard drawing views such as front, top, right, and isometric, based on the model’s reference.
-It follows a predefined layout to ensure consistent view positioning.
+It follows a predefined layout to ensure consistent view positioning. (based on current view)

-Finally, Auto_View_block.swp combines view creation and block insertion into a single operation, making it efficient for setting up new drawing sheets with standard views and title blocks.
+Finally, Auto_View_block.swp combines view creation and block insertion into a single operation, making it efficient for setting up new drawing sheets with standard views and title blocks. (based on current view)